 Mailroom: 430 Burrowes Building

 My scholarship has aimed at engaging rhetoric and composition scholars in meaningful conversations and cooperation across geopolitical and disciplinary boundaries.
-To cross these boundaries, I have authored and collaborated on five books with authors of different national, ethnic, and disciplinary backgrounds; I have employed multiple research methodologies including historical and situated/ethnographic studies.
+To cross these boundaries, I have authored and collaborated on seven books with authors of different national, ethnic, and disciplinary backgrounds; I have employed multiple research methodologies including historical and situated/ethnographic studies.

 My first monograph, Writing in the Devil's Tongue: A History of English Composition in China (SIUP 2010), was the recipient of the 2011 CCCC Outstanding Book Award.
 Tracing the evolution of English-Chinese bilingual composition in China, the book reveals how Chinese teachers and students negotiated with local and imported rhetorical traditions to forge new ones.
 Challenging and rewriting U.S-centered composition histories, the book breaks postcolonial barriers in rhetoric and composition scholarship.